rstojnic/lazydata/README.md

 Your secrets will be stored in `~/.lazy-data/secrets` outside of the git repository.

+The command will also create a post-`git push` hook that will automatically upload your data files to the storage backend when you do `git push`.

 You are now ready to add lazy data dependencies to your Python project.

 ### Basic usage